w3f/polkadot-wiki-old/docs/polkadot/learn/UI.md

  - transfer(recipient,value) - Transfer by entering the recipient's address in the 'recipient field', then entering the number of DOTs you would like to send.

  - stake() - Stake the entirety of your selected account's balance to become a Validator.
 However, becoming a Validator requires more than just staking.
-To get more information on becoming a Validator, read the requirements and tutorial here.
+To get more information on becoming a Validator, read the requirements and tutorial in the[Validator Guide](../node/guides/how-to-validate.md).

  - unstake() - Unstake the entirety of your selected account's balance to withdraw your bid to be a Validator.